 Buoyancy is a big part of scuba diving.
 And is an important skill to get right.
-The reason it is important is that buoyancy is what enables you to glide effortlessly thought the water at any depth, without needing to use your hands and using less air.
+The reason it is important is that buoyancy is what enables you to glide effortlessly through the water at any depth, without needing to use your hands and therefore using less air and energy.

 Due to the importance of buoyancy in scuba diving, PADI created a specialty course called peak performance buoyancy.
 The course tries to improve the buoyancy skills of scuba divers so they glide effortlessly, use less air and ascend, descend or hover almost as if by thought.